HimesGroup/taffeta/README.md

 ```

 PCPGM uses a rigid naming structure as is apparent in rnaseq_align_and_qc.py.
 The file naming and directory structure are obviously only applicable to local use of the scripts.
 They are being included for the sake of transparency and may someday be replaced with a more generalizable workflow.
 The fastq files that are associated with the project are read from where they are saved after sequencing/Casava filters are applied and then local copies are created using <i>sample_name</i>_R1.fastq (and <i>sample_name</i>_R2.fastq for paired reads).
 Steps 5-7 are optional.

+Use one of two workflows: STAR/HTSeq/DESeq2 or Kallisto/Sleuth

+## STAR/HTSeq/DESeq2

+### dependencies
+* The Tuxedo suite of tools and various other programs should be installed: bowtie or bowtie2, tophat, cufflinks, cummerbund, fastqc, trimmomatic, samtools, bamtools, picardtools.
+* Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
+We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
+* For adapter trimming, we include Ilumina and Nextflex sequences as used in the PCPGM lab.
+* The Python scripts make use of modules that include subprocess, os, argparse, sys.
+* To create reports, R and various libraries should be available, including cummeRbund, R2HTML, RColorBrewer, xtable.

 ### workflow
 1) Write and execute an lsf job to perform QC and read alignment for RNA-seq samples associated with a project using rnaseq_align_and_qc.py: